 • If the child is honest about their behaviour, investigate further.
 If it is clear that they are not telling the truth, continue with the procedure.
-Children usually own up if presented with all the facts in a calm and supportive manner.

 • Separate discussions with parents of the bully and victim.

 • Sanctions for the bully may include withdrawal from favoured activities, loss of playtimes, exclusion from school during lunchtimes, exclusion from school, depending on perceived severity of the incident(s).